 If you have a motivated seller but an interested buyer the sale of the business will not happen.
 If you have a seller that wants to think about it and a buyer that’s motivated, then the sale of the business will not happen.

 It is not unusual in the residential real estate market for it to be a buyers’ market as there are many houses on the market or a sellers’ market when there is a lack of inventory or houses available to buy.

 It is unusual to have a buyers’ market or a sellers’ market for a privately held business as there are many more factors at play than just supply and demand or the amount of inventory.
 Some of these reasons include:

 - Most buyers want to feel established before buying a business.
 That is, they don’t want to relocate and go through all the hassles of selling a house and then buying a house and then buying a business as all this change is disruptive.
-Most business buyers are therefore looking to buy a business close to where they currently live and they don’t have an interest to travel more than about 20 minutes to work as they know they will be spending a lot of time there.
+Most business buyers are therefore looking to buy a business close to where they currently live and they don’t have the interest to travel more than about 20 minutes to work as they know they will be spending a lot of time there.

 - Almost all buyers start the buying process looking for the perfect business.
-Their criteria includes proximity to where they live, an industry they know and understand, the value of the business in line with their investment criteria that includes their downpayment and how much they expect the business to be making so it provides the total owner benefit they want from owning and operating a business.
-IF they can find a business that meets ALL these criteria, IF they aren’t truly motivated, they will keep looking as there will be something about the business they are looking to buy which isn’t quite right.
-For example, sales may be flat and not growing, too many employees, the rent is too high, the location not quite right, the seller knows so much about the business and the industry the buyer feels intimidated and so the reasons go on.
+Their criteria include proximity to where they live, an industry they know and understand, the value of the business in line with their investment criteria that includes their downpayment, and how much they expect the business to be making so it provides the total owner benefit they want from owning and operating a business.
+IF they can find a business that meets ALL these criteria, IF they aren’t truly motivated, they will keep looking as there will be something about the business they are looking to buy that isn’t quite right.
+For example, sales may be flat and not growing, too many employees, the rent is too high, the location is not quite right, the seller knows so much about the business and the industry the buyer feels intimidated and so the reasons go on.

 - The above explains why only about 25% of businesses ever sell.